About Systarah Services

 Welcome to the heart of Systarah Services.

-Here, you'll discover our story, our values, and our commitment to building resilient, compassionate communities.
+Here you'll discover our story, strengths and vision for building resilient, compassionate communities.

 - Australia currently lacks national codes of practice and standards, and there are gaps in suicide prevention terminology.